8 examples of immersive visual stories

 What is visual storytelling?

-Visual storytelling is a form of content that uses elements such as images, infographics, animated videos, comics, illustrations, data visualizations, maps — and even GIFs and memes 😬 — to tell an engaging, compelling story.
+Visual storytelling is a form of content that uses elements such as images, infographics, animated videos, comics, illustrations, data visualisations, maps — and even GIFs and memes 😬 — to tell an engaging, compelling story.

 Visual stories typically perform well on metrics measured by most content teams, as they hold the reader's attention, encouraging them to spend more time on the page and click through to other content.